worktheclock/nix.dev/source/tutorials/nix-language.md

 <details><summary>Detailed explanation</summary>

-While this example is contrived, in more complex code you will regularly see nested `let` expressions that re-use names from their outer scope.
+While this example is contrived, in more complex code you will regularly see nested `let` expressions that reuse names from their outer scope.

 Here we use the attribute set `{ x = 1; y = 2; }` to have something non-trivial to inherit from.
 The `let` expression inherits `x` and `y` from that attribute set using `( )`, which is equivalent to writing: